 Bifold doors are not just any average door although, there’re not much different.
 However, that doesn’t mean there aren’t lots of frequently asked questions surrounding the topic.
 Here we will answer some of those FAQ’s for you.

 How to Lock a Bifold Door

 If you’re installing bifolding doors to connect your dining room and kitchen together then it’s unlikely that you’re going to need to add locks for those rooms.
-However, bifold doors are also popular choices for bathrooms as they allow homeowners to maximise the space within the room, without having to keep large amount of floor space free for doors to open and close.
+However, bifold doors such as our Mexicano bifold doors, are also popular choices for bathrooms as they allow homeowners to maximise the space within the room, without having to keep large amount of floor space free for doors to open and close.
 In these instances, a lock on your bifold door is likely to be a very welcome addition.

 For bifold doors, a normal lock at the opening end of the door would be useless, due to the fact that simply pushing the door in the middle would release the catch from the lock and allow the door to be opened.
 Simply swapping a standard lock for a bolt that could be shot in to the floor or ceiling would solve this problem, though this does mean a hole would need to be put either in to the ceiling or the floor; something which not all homeowners may be happy to do.

 The most popular way to lock a bifold door is to use a hook and eye lock to close the door from the inside.
 They have the added bonus of being simple and quick to fit, too.
 If you want the lock to be able to be operated from the outside of the room, fitting a hook and eye lock to the centre of your doors will allow you to secure the folding mechanism, and use a traditional lock to prevent the door from opening.
 Some people also reuse their sash fasteners as locks for their doors, too.

 What Handles for Bifold Doors and Where to Fit Them?